• Skip to primary navigation

 The whole process on this day will take over 9 hours, so it is wise to plan and maybe start early.

-Measure the fruity water from the soaked fruits and add some more water so you will have the right amount of water for the dough (200 grams).
-In the bowl of your standing mixer, combine rye flour, bread flour, sourdough starter, salt, spices and the fruit water to your dough and mix for one minute, until everything comes together (of course you can also do this by hand).
+Weigh the fruity water from the soaked fruits and add some more water so you will have the right amount of water for the dough (200 grams).
+In the bowl of your standing mixer, combine rye flour, bread flour, sourdough starter, salt, spices and the fruit water to your dough and mix for 1 minute, until everything comes together (of course you can also do this by hand).
 Cover and leave to rest for 1 hour.

 Now knead the dough for 5 minutes (10 by hand) until you have a smooth and somewhat sticky dough (it will cling to the bottom of the bowl).
 Because of the large amount of rye flour the dough will feel more like a paste than a regular bread dough.
 Again cover and leave to rest for 1 hour.

 Divide the dough in two equal pieces and shape into balls or oval shapes if you prefer.
-Place the balls onto a tray covered with baking paper, or in bakeable baskets, like we did.
+Place the balls onto a tray covered with baking paper, or in bakeable wooden baskets like we did.
 Cover the loaves and leave for their final proof.
 This will take about 3 hours, depending on the temperature of the room and dough.

 Preheat your oven to 200 ºC / 390 ºF.
 To get a nice crust, try to create some steam in your oven by putting a small metal baking tray on your oven floor when you preheat the oven and pouring in half a cup of hot water immediately after putting the bread in the oven.
 Release some steam by setting your oven door ajar (perhaps with the help of a wooden spoon or oven mitt) 5 minutes before the bread is ready.